-Figure 90: Setup Form - Audio Tab, VAC Sub-Tab
+Figure 98: Setup Form - Audio Tab, VAC Sub-Tab

 Use these controls to configure the VAC (Virtual Audio Cable) settings for use with PowerSDR.
 VAC is third party software (search for VAC in our Knowledge Center at http://kc.flex-radio.com/search.aspx) and is ideal for running digital modes using PowerSDR and third party digital mode software.
 VAC can also serve as another way to get audio in and out of PowerSDR.
-The Buffer Size, Sample Rate relate to the audio samples transferred between PowerSDR and VAC.
+The Buffer Size, Sample Rate are similar to those described in the previous section, but relate to the audio samples transferred between PowerSDR and VAC.